EpicFailure-afk/Computational-Neuroscience/README.md

-## This Repo will be For Computational-Neuroscience Assignments
+## This Repo For Computational-Neuroscience Assignments